alyraffauf/nixcfg/hosts/common/README.md

 ## Declarative WiFi Connections

-WiFi networks can be configured declaratiely in `nixosModules/system/wifi.nix` using `config.networking.networkmanager.ensureProfiles.profiles`, provided by nixpkgs.
+WiFi networks can be configured declaratiely in `wifi.nix` using `config.networking.networkmanager.ensureProfiles.profiles`, provided by nixpkgs.
+I also provide helper functions for common wifi security types.

 [nm2nix](https://github.com/janik-haag/nm2nix) can generate nix code for all WiFi networks currently configured in `/etc/NetworkManager/system-connections/` and `/run/NetworkManager/system-connections` with the following command: